Pennsylvania Medicaid Fraud Control Section Mission Statement

 Anyone can refer a case involving fraud or neglect to the Medicaid Fraud Control Section: managed care organizations, insurance companies, health care providers, and even concerned citizens provide essential information and investigative leads to the Medicaid Fraud Control Section.
 The team uses this information to protect Pennsylvanians by prosecuting illegally-prescribing doctors, fraudulent home health aides, and neglectful caretakers, among other criminals.

 Medicaid was created by Congress in 1965 to provide medical services to low-income, disabled, and elderly Americans.
-Medicaid began as a joint federal and state-run program with $3.9 billion in federal funding, but the program has grown to over $600 billion in federal funding and currently serves almost three million Pennsylvanians.
+Medicaid began as a joint federal and state-run program with $3.9 billion in federal funding, but the program has grown to over $671 billion in federal funding and currently serves over 3.4 million Pennsylvanians.
 Congress initially failed, however, to establish any manner to prevent fraud and providers stole millions of dollars in the early years of the program.
 In 1977, Congress passed the Medicare/Medicaid Anti-Fraud and Abuse Amendment, authorizing states to create Medicaid Fraud Control Units to investigate and prosecute Medicaid provider fraud and patient neglect.

 The Pennsylvania Office of Attorney General established the Medicaid Fraud Control Section in 1978 to vigorously prosecute Medicaid fraud and the neglect of care-dependent people within the Commonwealth.
 The Pennsylvania Legislature later passed the Fraud and Abuse Control Act and the Care-Dependent Person Act to provide the MFCS with the necessary tools to complete those tasks.